rDock/2006.2

 Scoring functions for docking are

-) from scoring function definition files (rDock .prm format).
+constructed at run-time (by class RbtSFFactory) from scoring function definition files (rDock .prm format).
 The default

-location for scoring function definition files is $RBT_ROOT/data/sf/
+location for scoring function definition files is $RBT_ROOT/data/sf/.

 The total score is an aggregate

-), intra-receptor, intra-solvent and receptor-solvent interactions (branch SCORE.SYSTEM
+interactions (branch SCORE.INTRA), intra-receptor, intra-solvent and receptor-solvent interactions (branch SCORE.SYSTEM), and external restraint penalties

-(branch SCORE.RESTR
+(branch SCORE.RESTR).

-branches consist of weighted sums of
+The SCORE.INTER, SCORE.INTRA and SCORE.SYSTEM branches consist of weighted sums of

 interaction terms as shown below.
 Note that not all terms appear in all